Calvin-Data-Science/data202/web/index.md

 * **Communicate** visual and textual data-driven narratives that are useful, faithful, and intelligible to both technical and non-technical audiences
 * **Analyze** considerations of responsibility and justice in all of the above practices

 Since data vary greatly in form, we will be using programming to enable flexibility.
-Thus you will gain practical experience using the Python data science ecosystem (mainly Pandas and Matplotlib).
+Since Python is prevalent among data scientists, this course is designed to give you practical experience using the Python data science ecosystem (mainly Pandas and Matplotlib).
+(If a significant fraction of the students also know or are studying R, we will make some effort to show translations between the languages.)

 The material for this course is adapted with permission from three prior courses: